Grand Rounds, Morning Report and Board-Review Conferences

 Categorical resident presentations

-Categorical residents present hour-long topics of their choice as well as one morbidity and mortality case during their residency.
+Categorical second and third year residents present hour-long topics of their choice as well as one morbidity and mortality case during their residency.
+Both categorical and transitional year residents present a half-hour long topic of their choice.

 Teaching faculty presentations